Republicans and Democrats reject Trump's comparison of Russia and U.S.

 Trump's unexplained defense of Russia, which has he sustained since the campaign, continued to stump some lawmakers who appeared on network news shows Sunday.

-"I'll be honest, I don't know what the president is trying to do with statements like these," Sen. Ben Sasse (R-NY) said on ABC's "This Week."
+"I'll be honest, I don't know what the president is trying to do with statements like these," Sen. Ben Sasse (R-NE) said on ABC's "This Week."

 The Nebraska senator then described the rights provided by the First Amendment, making it clear that Putin and Russia's government do not provide those freedoms to its citizens.